Replace a dryer vent cover

-To replace an old dryer vent cover, first pull apart the duct at the last joint inside the house.
+To replace old outdoor vent covers, first pull apart the duct at the last joint inside the house.
 If they don’t pull apart easily, look for small screws holding the sections of pipe together.
 Next, remove the screws or nails used to attach the cap to the siding and cut through the caulk around the edges (Photo 1).
 Pull out the dryer vent cover, scrape away old caulk and dirt, and then wipe the siding clean so new caulk will stick.

 Cut the new vent pipe to the same length as the old one, then slide it through the wall.
 Screw the cap to the siding and caulk around the edges with paintable caulk.

-Finally, join the old duct inside the house to the new vent (Photo 2).
+Finally, join the old duct inside the house to the new metal dryer vent cover (Photo 2).
 Vent caps are available at home centers.

 Video: Why You Should Upgrade Your Dryer Vent

 Required Tools for this Dryer Vent Cap Replacement Project

 Have the necessary tools for this DIY dryer vent cap replacement project lined up before you start—you’ll save time and frustration.

 Required Materials for this Dryer Vent Cap Replacement Project

 Avoid last-minute shopping trips by having all your materials ready ahead of time.
 Here’s a list.